Nozbe/WatermelonDB/docs/Model.md

 }
 ```

-The first argument is the _column name_ with an ID of the related column, and the second is the _table name_ of the related record.
+The first argument is the _table name_ of the related record, and the second is the _column name_ with an ID for the related record.

 **➡️ Learn more:** [Relation API](./Relation.md)

-TODO: Swap arg order

 ### Children